PrincetonUniversity/hpc_beginning_workshop/09_example_jobs/serial_stata/README.md

 #SBATCH --mail-user=<YourNetID>@princeton.edu
 ```

-Email reports will allow you to tune the memory and time requirements of your job.
+Email reports will allow you to tune the memory and time requirements of your future jobs.
 The more resources you request, the longer your job will spend in the queue.